-Participate in our first ever Make A Difference Month!
-Each week, beginning with Ridgefield First Saturday on Saturday, November 7th, will have its own theme, activities, and challenges.
+Participate in our second annual Make A Difference Month!
+Each week, beginning with Ridgefield First Saturday on Saturday, November 6th, will have its own theme, activities, and challenges.
 Complete all the challenges to receive a “I Made A Difference” certificate and thank you card from Ridgefield Mayor Don Stose.
-All activities and content can be found on this webpage.
+All activities and content will be found on this webpage.

 The Make A Difference Month Challenge

 There are 4 weeks of Make A Difference Month, and each week has its own theme and challenges.
 Each Challenge you complete will earn you 1 Raffle ticket for a one-of-a-kind Ridgefield swag basket.
 Complete at least one weekly challenge for each of the 4 weeks to receive an “I Made A Difference” certificate, a thank you card from Ridgefield Mayor Don Stose, and 1 additional Raffle ticket (Max.
 9).